Siege of Bergen op Zoom (1814): Forces and casualties

 One source named Bizanet as the governor and Jean-Jacques Ambert as the French commander.
 The 2,700-man French garrison sustained 500 killed and wounded and 100 captured during the action.
-Of the 4,000 troops in the British assault force, 2,100 were killed, wounded or captured.
+Depending on sources, the British assault force consisted of between 4,000 and 9,000 men.
+Of them, between 2,100 and 4,000 were killed, wounded or captured.
 In addition to the units listed below, the source counted the 2nd Battalion of the 35th Foot in the assault force.
 The Guards Brigade consisted of three companies of the 1st Foot Guards and four companies each of the 2nd Foot Guards and 3rd Foot Guards, all from the 2nd Battalions of the regiments.

 British Order of Battle

 Graham formed his troops into four columns as follows: